neovide/neovide/README.md

 ![Basic Screen Cap](./assets/BasicScreenCap.png)

+I've been using this as my daily driver since November 2019.
+It should be relatively stable, but I'm still working out some kinks and ironing out some cross platform issues.
+In general it should be usable at this point, and if it isn't I concider that a bug and appreciate a report in the issues!
+Any help and ideas are also greatly appreciated.

 ## Features
 Should be a standard full features Neovim GUI.
 Beyond that there are some visual nicities: